lbarto12/advent_of_code_2022/README.md

 ### Understanding The Solutions

-If at any point you get stuck understanding the solutions, you can find a breakdown of the steps in the day's associated Python file.
+If at any point you get stuck understanding the solutions, you can find a breakdown of the steps in the day's README.

-This is because I do the problems in python first, then translate them to the other languages.

-If there is ever a discrepency in solutions between languages, there will be an associated unique description in that language's file.
+If there is ever a discrepency in solutions between languages, there will be an associated unique description in that README.

 ### Outside Contributions